Mathematics majors typically take the following courses in the fall semester of their first year:

 You should also continue or begin your study of a foreign language.

-For your fifth course, you can choose what you like.
-You can take a liberal arts elective or a free elective course in a subject of your interest.
+For your fifth course, you can take a liberal arts elective or a free elective course in a subject of your interest.
 Or, you may wish to begin study in a secondary subject area, perhaps for a minor or certificate.
 We especially recommend a literature course or a course in the social or behavioral sciences.
-Use this course as a chance to explore new interests or deepen your knowledge in a subject you already know you like.
+Use this course as a chance to explore new interests or deepen your knowledge.

 To learn more about the Mathematics major, consult the Mathematics Department’s website.